CKSci Unit 1: Properties of Matter

 - Heating and cooling a substance may cause an observable change that may or may not be reversible.

-Number of Lessons: 4, each lesson is divided into 3–5 lesson segments.
+Number of Lessons: 4 (Each lesson is divided into three to five lesson segments.)

-Please note that a Pacing Guide template is provided within the Teacher Guide so teachers can map out the instructional days for this unit.
+- A Pacing Guide Template is provided within the Teacher Guide so teachers can map out customized instructional days for this unit.

 Additional Search Terms: